FairuzK/Bash/README.md

 ### Challenge 1: Basic Arithmetic Calculator.
 A Script takes two numbers from the user and performs basic arithmetic operations.
 (Addition, Subtraction, Division, Multiplication)
 Requirements
-#.
-Prompt user for two numbers
+.
+Prompt the user for two numbers

-#.Perform all four operations
+.Perform all four operations

-#.Display the results
+.Display the results

-#.Handle division by zero
+.Handle division by zero

 Example output: